rapjul/dude/README.md

     </tr>
 </table>

-# dude uncomplicated data extraction
+# dude uncomplicated data extraction (For Pyto on iOS)

-Dude is a very simple framework for writing web scrapers using Python decorators.
+dude_pyto is a very simple framework for writing web scrapers using Python decorators.
-The design, inspired by [Flask](https://github.com/pallets/flask), was to easily build a web scraper in just a few lines of code.
-Dude has an easy-to-learn syntax.
+The design, inspired by [Flask](https://github.com/pallets/flask), was to easily build a web scraper in just a few lines of code. dude_pyto has an easy-to-learn syntax.

-> 🚨 Dude is currently in Pre-Alpha.
+> 🚨 dude_pyto is currently in Pre-Alpha.
 Please expect breaking changes.

+## Special Version for Pyto

+> This branch makes Braveblock an optional dependency for use with [Pyto](https://pyto.app/) on iOS.
+>
+> Pyto, and other similar iOS apps, do not support the compilation of code after the app has been approved.
+>
+> So, the Rust-based code of Braveblock will not be downloaded through Pyto.

+**Please visit [roniemartinez/dude](https://github.com/roniemartinez/dude) for the original repository.**

 ## Installation